-MENTOR is a court-based program, coordinated by Judge Michael Erdos and Judge Lisa Rau, that matches individuals serving county sentences with volunteer mentors.
+MENTOR is a court-based program, coordinated by Judge Michael Erdos and Judge Kai Scott, that matches individuals serving county sentences with volunteer mentors.
 Over the course of the 12-18 month program term, mentors provide emotional support and encouragement to their participants, as well as practical assistance to overcome some of the traditional barriers to successful reentry.
 MENTOR also empowers its participants to take advantage of additional resources provided through a network of community-based partner organizations

 When a participant successfully completes the MENTOR Program, he or she will receive a substantial reduction in the remaining term of court supervision.
 This is a carrot, not a stick.
 In addition, it is expected that participation in MENTOR will result in healthier communities and families, and a decrease in the various human and financial costs associated with crime, prosecution, and incarceration.

 MENTOR participants are men and women, ages 18-30, who have pled guilty in front of Judge Michael Erdos, been referred by the Defender Association of Philadelphia and approved by the Philadelphia District Attorney's Office, and have accepted an offer to be part of the MENTOR Program.
 Defendants with current firearms offenses, violent felonies or sex crimes -- or a history of such offenses -- are ineligible for the program.
 Participation in the MENTOR Program is entirely voluntary.